ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 However, in its basic form, the model assumes direct interaction between the Attester and the Verifier, with the Verifier taking on the responsibilities of Handle generation and distribution to maintain the integrity and security of the attestation process.

 Handles provided by a specific subscribing Verifier MUST be used in Evidence generation for that specific Verifier.
-The streaming model without a broker uses the same information elements as the Challenge/Response and the Uni-Directional model.
+The streaming model without a Broker uses the same information elements as the Challenge/Response and the Uni-Directional model.
 Methods to detect excessive time drift that would render Handles stale and mandate a fresh Handles to be conveyed via another subscribe operation are out-of-scope of this document.

 ### Streaming Remote Attestation with a Broker